sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to Azure SQL.md

 In this task, you will install a third-party extension to Visual Studio to enable interaction with, and script execution for, Oracle databases in Visual Studio 2019 Community Edition.

-> This step is required because the Oracle Developer Tools extension does not currently work with the Community edition of Visual Studio.
+>**Note**: This step is required because the Oracle Developer Tools extension does not currently work with the Community edition of Visual Studio.

 1. On your Lab VM, open a web browser and navigate to <https://www.devart.com/dbforge/oracle/fusion/download.html>.